Nebelmischling/LumiaExpansionPacks/OtherChanges/FeedbackandFeatureTesting/LandoFeedback3.2lastcall.md

 - Visual Text Effects

 To prevent OOC block captures in randomly purple colored special text.
 There are other colored text toggles but I haven't seen those be problematic yet, worth checking out.

+## Turn on all lumiverse custom toggles by default.

+No reason to leave them off and it could head off confusion in our channel at the pass.